3 July 2026

 }

-Most languages use the “new” keyword to create an “instance” of the class.
-This is an object with the properties defined by the class.
+Most languages use the new keyword to create an “instance” of a class —

-const house = new Class("red"); // "house" is like the actual house
+const house = new House("red"); // "house" is like the actual house

 console.log(house.getColor()); // logs "red"